 For a while I have been working on a rather challenging piece I call “The Ladder”.
 Unlike my other compositions, this piece is a deviation from my usual compositional style, working with more electic intervals deliberately embellishing dissonance.
 I will also be adding some microtones.

 These microtones are chosen carefully for their colour rather than to add variety.
 I have not liberally scattered them all over the score, but in specific places.
-Again the colour the microtones offer are just amazing, though my brain’s inability to interpolate the microtonal melody makes composition increasingly difficult.
+There are parts of the piece that sound like a dance, but like no dance you have ever heard before.